tammscaley73/CAPSTONE_SDoH-Impact-on-Hospital-Readmissions/README.md

 4 hospitals located in Nashville, Memphis, Chattanooga, and Lebanon, TN, respectively.
-Using data from the Centers for Medicare &amp; Medicaid Services (CMS), the 2013-2017 American Community Survey (ACS-U.S. Census Bureau), the Centers for Disease Control and Prevention (CDC) and the United States Department of Agriculture (USDA), I plan to observe these hospitals in their distinct contexts and answer several questions which I’ll outline below.
+Using data from the Centers for Medicare &amp; Medicaid Services (CMS), the 2013-2017 American Community Survey (ACS-U.S. Census Bureau), the Centers for Disease Control and Prevention (CDC), the United States Department of Agriculture (USDA), and CountyHealthRankings.org, I plan to observe these hospitals in their distinct contexts and answer several questions which I’ll outline below.

 To answer the question of how SDoH might impact readmission rates, I decided to pick 2